Mary Lou McDonald: Early life and education

-Born into a middle-class family in south Dublin to builder and surveyor Patrick McDonald and housewife Joan, her parents separated when she was nine years old and she stayed with her mother in Rathgar.
+Mary Louise McDonald was born on 1 May 1969 to a middle-class family in south Dublin.
+Her father, Patrick McDonald, was a builder and surveyor, and her mother, Joan, was a housewife.
+Her parents separated when she was nine years old, and she lived with her mother in Rathgar.
 She has three siblings, one older and two younger.
 Her sister Joanne was involved with the socialist republican party Éirígí in the late 2000s and is a teacher.
 McDonald's great-uncle, James O'Connor, was a member of the Anti-Treaty IRA who was executed at the Curragh Camp during the Irish Civil War.
 He was charged with illegally possessing firearms, which carried the death penalty at the time.
-O'Connor was 24 years old at the time.
+O'Connor was 24 years old.
 In January 2023, McDonald said that one of her siblings had transitioned to female in 2021, and that she was on a "learning curve" about transgender issues.

-McDonald was educated at Rathgar National School and at the Catholic all-girls, Notre Dame Des Missions in Churchtown, South Dublin, where she was involved in debating.
+McDonald was educated at Rathgar National School and at the Catholic all-girls school Notre Dame Des Missions in Churchtown, South Dublin, where she took part in debating.

-After school, McDonald attended Trinity College Dublin, from which she received a bachelor's degree in English Literature.
-She later studied industrial relations at Dublin City University, and also received a Master of Arts degree in European Integration Studies from the University of Limerick in 1995.
-She worked as a researcher for the Institute of European Affairs, a consultant for the Irish Productivity Centre (a human resources consultancy that was jointly operated by Ibec and ICTU) and a trainer in the Partnership Unit of the Educational and Training Services Trust.
+After leaving school, McDonald attended Trinity College Dublin, from which she received a bachelor's degree in English Literature.
+She later studied industrial relations at Dublin City University, and received a Master of Arts degree in European Integration Studies from the University of Limerick in 1995.
+She worked as a researcher for the Institute of European Affairs, a consultant for the Irish Productivity Centre (a human resources consultancy jointly operated by Ibec and ICTU), and a trainer in the Partnership Unit of the Educational and Training Services Trust.

-McDonald became involved with the Irish National Congress, a cross-party republican organisation, and became chairperson in 2000, leading a protest in Dublin against the involvement of the city's Lord Mayor in the unveiling of a plaque at the location where the Grand Orange Lodge of Ireland held its first meeting in 1798.
+McDonald became involved with the Irish National Congress, a cross-party republican organisation, and became it's chairperson in 2000.
+She led a protest in Dublin against the involvement of the city's Lord Mayor in the unveiling of a plaque at the location where the Grand Orange Lodge of Ireland held its first meeting in 1798.